disneystreaming/smithy4s/modules/docs/resources/markdown/03-protocols/04-simple-rest-json/02-server.md

 }.resource
 ```

-An addition there is a `onError` method available to allow one to install a routine to run upon all errors that occur along the path ,whether defined in Smithy or not .
-This will also run on errors that hav e been raised in middleware.
+An addition there is an `onError` method that installs a routine to run upon all errors that occur along the path, whether defined in Smithy or not.
+This will also run on errors that have been raised in middleware.

 ```scala
 myRoutes.onError{